 Home to the largest Buddhist Monastery in India, Tawang offers some of the most breathtaking sights, enriching culture, rich heritage, ancient traditions, and rituals.

 Home to Monpa people, Tawang boasts of spectacular valleys, alluring landscapes, high altitude passes, frozen lakes, ancient stupas, hidden waterfalls, hot springs, local Tibetan markets, sacred Gompas, etc.

-Not just the quintessential tourist spots, this serene land can surprise you with numerous offbeat places in Tawang that no one told you before.
+Not just the quintessential tourist spots, this serene land can surprise you with numerous offbeat places in Tawang that no one told you about before.

 How to reach Tawang?

 The distance between Tawang and Guwahati (Assam) is 525 kilometers by road.
-There are daily taxis and bus service via Tezpur, Bhalukpong, and Bomdila.
+There are daily taxis and bus services via Tezpur, Bhalukpong, and Bomdila.
 It takes more than 12 hours to reach, depending upon the road condition.
 Therefore, it is not possible to reach Tawang on the same day.